-Intervention Entry Criteria & Description Numbers Count 1 Year 1 - Year 3 Working at least 2 years behind 40 sessions working 1:1, 1:2 or 1:3.
-4 sessions per week.
-Numbers Count 2 With a Numbers Counts teacher Year 4 - 6 Working at least 2 years behind 40 sessions working 1:1, 1:2 or 1:3.
-4 sessions per week.
-Success at Arithmetic With a Numbers Counts teacher Year 5 & 6 Working 1 year behind 3 taught sessions per week with one catch-up session.
-3 children.
-10 week programme.
-First Class at Number Year 1 &2 or Year 3 & 4 Working 1 year behind 25 sessions in a group of 4.
-3 taught sessions per week with one catch-up session.
-Talking Maths Year 2 Children who need to secure specific mathematical language 3 taught sessions per week with one catch-up session.
-3 children.
-10 week programme.
-Booster Maths Year 2 & Year 6 Securing age-related expectations Teacher led - groups can vary and focus can vary depending on what the children need to learn next.
-Early Maths Skills Year 1 & 2 Securing basic number skills taught in EYFS Daily sessions for up to 6 children.
-Sir Kitts Quest Year 3-5 Securing Year 3 reading, writing and spelling skills 30 weeks Up to 6 pupils taught daily Project X Code Year 1 - 4 Securing book bands up to Gold band.
+Intervention Entry Criteria & Description Year 5 & 6 Working 1 year behind 1 staught sessions per week with one catch-up session.
+1 children.
+1 week programme.
+Year 1 & 2 or Year 3 & 4 Working 1 year behind First Class at Number Entry Criteria & Description Year 5 & 6 Working 1 year behind Year 3 & 4 Working 1 year behind 25 sessions in a group of 4. ntion E Working 1 year behind 3 taught sessions per week with one catch-up session. ass at Number Year 2 & Year 6 Securing age-related expectations Teacher led - groups can vary and focus can vary depending on what the children need to learn next. · Maths Year 1 - 4 Securing book bands up to Gold band.
 4 sessions with 1 catch-up Can enter and exit at any point.
-Early Literacy Skills Year 1 & 2 Securing basic reading and writing skills taught in EYFS Daily sessions for up to 6 children.
-Phonics Year 1 & 2 Phase 2 & Phase 3 catch-up Daily for up to 6 children Precision Teaching Any Year group - advised for specific children by Educational Psychologist Daily.
-Taught 1:1 5 minute box Year 2 - 6 Securing phonic sounds and high frequency words Daily.
-Booster English Taught 1:1Year 2 & Year 6Securing age-related expectations
+X Code Phonics • Year 1 & 2 • Phase 2 & Phase 3 catch-up • Daily for up to 6 children 3 Any Year group - advised for specific children by Educational Psychologist Daily.
+Taught 1:1 on Teaching Year 2 - 6 Securing phonic sounds and high frequency words Daily.
+Taught 1:1 e box Year 2 & Year 6 Securing age-related expectations Teacher led - groups can vary and focus can vary depending on what the children need to learn next. · English Any age Developing turn taking 3 children per group Twice per week nerapy Any age Developing a greater understanding of social rules and conventions Group size will vary dependant on children and skills being taught.
+Skills Mentoring • Any age ng

-Teacher led - groups can vary and focus can vary depending on what the children need to learn next.
-Lego Therapy Any age Developing turn taking 3 children per groupTwice per week Social Skills Any age Developing a greater understanding of social rules and conventions Group size will vary dependant on children and skills being taught.
-Mentoring Any ageNurturing emotional support1:1 Anger Management Any age Taught strategies for dealing with emotions Group size will vary dependant on children and skills being taught.
+Nurturing emotional support1:1 Anger Management Any age Taught strategies for dealing with emotions Group size will vary dependant on children and skills being taught.
 Transition Year 6 or any age for pupils who find change difficult Familiarisation with the change approaching and developing coping strategies Group size will vary dependant on children and skills being taught.
 Sensory Circuits Any age Occupational Therapist directed exercises to develop fine and gross motor skills Up to 4 children per session Daily - preferably at the beginning of a session Write-from-the-start Any age Developing handwriting and fine motor skills Up to 4 children per session Daily A 2 Z EYFS and Year 1/2 pupils Linking reading and writing Up to 6 children per session Daily